John Githongo: Exile in the UK

-Allegations of Spying
+Allegations of spying

 Throughout the saga allegations about the sophisticated nature of the Githongo recordings and the reason and extent for the involvement of the British Embassy have been subject to rife speculation.

 Dr Murungaru, who was also the National Security Minister, maintains that Githongo was and still is a British spy.
 On 10 February 2006, Murungi issued a statement that was faxed to all Kenyan media houses questioning the intentions and motives of John Githongo, in the form of 36 questions.
 Minister Murungaru was demoted as a result of Mr. Githongo's allegations and rejected by his own constituents during the 2007 general election.
 In 2006, Murungaru was banned from all travel to the United Kingdom by the British Home Secretary as a result of his involvement in corruption.

 Among the questions asked was why John Githongo was recording his conversations with Government officials and asking how many other conversations he recorded including those with the president.
-Some who have interviewed Githongo say that in fact the President knew about and had approved of Githongo's recordings as early as February 2004.
+Some who have interviewed Githongo say that in fact the Kibaki knew about and had approved of Githongo's recordings as early as February 2004.
 Speculation was also rife that Githongo's continued exile was directly related to the spying allegations and the fact that he broke various secrecy laws under the Official Secrets Act, that covered government officials.
 However, Githongo returned to Kenya in August 2008 and the government did not challenge his allegations or attempt to prosecute him under the Official Secrets Act.

-Post-Exile
+Post-exile works, awards

 Githongo returned to Kenya in 2008, and founded an organisation called Inuka Kenya Trust, a grassroots advocacy group aimed at creating an informed citizenry.
 In January 2011, Githongo launched a new campaign, Kenya Ni Yetu (Kenya is Ours), aimed at mobilising ordinary people to speak up against corruption, impunity and injustice.
 Mr. Githongo was selected as one of the world's 100 most influential Africans by the London-based New African Magazine in its June 2011 edition.
 He is an advisory board member of the International Centre for Transitional Justice, NYC, Protimos, UK and a board member of the Africa Centre for Open Governance (AfriCOG), chair of the board, Africa Institute for Governing with Integrity, Freedom House.
 He is a Commissioner on the Independent Commission for Aid Impact (ICAI), UK.
 He is a board member of Kabissa, an organisation that serves the networking, information sharing and ICT peer learning needs of African Civil Society.
 Previously he has been awarded the African Annual Visionary Award (2009) by the African Centre for Strategic Studies/National Defence University (Washington DC), an honorary PhD (Doctor of the university), The Open University (UK) (2007) and in 2004, the German Africa Prize.

 On 1 October 2015 Githongo was declared a recipient of the 2015 Allard Prize for International Integrity; sharing the CAD$100,000 prize with co-recipient Rafael Marques de Morais.